Performance of Empirical Risk Minimization For Principal Component Regression: Notation, Preliminaries and Assumptions

-\ref{asm:eigen} states that the first $K$ eigenvalues of the covariance matrix $\bm \Sigma$ diverge as the cross-sectional dimension $p$ becomes large.
-The rate of divergence is determined by $\alpha$.
-We distinguish between two regimes that depend on the value of this constant.
-When $\alpha=1$ we say that we are in the strong signal regime, which is analogous to (classic) factor models with pervasive factors \citep{Stock:Watson:2002,Bai:Ng:2002,Bai:2003,Fan:Liao:Mincheva:2013}.
-When $\alpha \in (1/2,1)$ we say that we are in the weak signal regime, which is analogous to weak factor models \citep{Onatski:2012,Bai:Ng:2021}.
-We remark that this assumption is weaker than \cite{Fan:Liao:Mincheva:2013}, which only allows for strong signals.
-We also point out that $K$ here is assumed to be known and that there is a large literature devoted to the estimation of this quantity \citep{Bai:Ng:2002,Amengual2007,Onatski_2010,Lam:Yao:2012,Ahn:Horenstein:2013,Yu_2019}.
-Last, it is important to emphasize that the assumption allows for the non-diverging eigenvalues of $\bm \Sigma$ to be zero, so our framework allows $\bm \Sigma$ to be singular.
+Assumption \ref{asm:eigen} allows the first $K$ eigenvalues of the covariance matrix $\bm \Sigma$ to diverge with the number of predictors $p$, where the rate of divergence is determined by $\alpha$.
+We distinguish between different regimes that depend on the value of this constant.
+We label $\alpha=1$ the strong signal regime, $\alpha \in (1/2,1)$ the semi-strong signal regime, and $\alpha \in (0,1/2]$ the semi-weak signal regime.
+We point out that here $K$ is assumed known and that there is a large literature devoted to the estimation of this quantity \citep{Bai:Ng:2002,Amengual2007,Onatski_2010,Lam:Yao:2012,Ahn:Horenstein:2013,Yu_2019}.
+It is important to emphasize that the assumption allows for the non-diverging eigenvalues of $\bm \Sigma$ to be zero, so our framework allows $\bm \Sigma$ to be singular.